VIL

 Goals

-In Logibat, VIL investigated what the operational and economic conditions are to make battery-electric transport feasible and what the requirements are to roll out a nationwide charging network, both at shippers and depots and at (semi-)public stops.
-For the new business models emerging in this ecosystem, the role of the logistics companies as providers of charging infrastructure is explored.
-In addition, the potential for Catenary Solution in Road Systems within Flanders has also been studied.
+To prepare the Flemish transport sector for the implementation of battery technology, to achieve emission-free goods road transport, VIL conducted a study in Logibat.
+The study aimed to investigate the operational and economic conditions necessary to make battery-electric transport feasible.
+Additionally, it looked at the requirements for establishing a nationwide charging network at shippers’ and depots’ facilities, as well as at (semi-)public stops.
+The study also explored the emergence of new business models in this ecosystem and examined the potential role of logistics companies as providers of charging infrastructure.
+Furthermore, the potential for implementing Catenary Solutions in Road Systems within Flanders was also studied.

 Results